dlenhart/st-php-schedule/README.md

 #Notes

-If running on Windows, its helpful to have PHP set up in your environment variables so you can execute the CLI commands with **php** versus **path/to/php.exe".
+If running on Windows, its helpful to have PHP set up in your environment variables so you can execute the CLI commands with **php script.php** versus **path/to/php.exe script.php**.

 #Website